 This lovey-dovey relationship to her inhabitants, however, does not mean that the Sunset Marquis has gone soft – far from it!
 However, why tell more stories when you can go have those adventures for yourself…

 Unspoken Promise of Discretion

 Stars continue to wrap themselves in the warm embrace of the Sunset Marquis’s unspoken promise of discretion, while the hotel simultaneously provides lively and ever-new environments and groups to inspire and creatively collaborate.
-A network of the best of the best both fuels the ambiance of the hotel, while also continuing to write the hotel’s future lore.
+A network of the best of the best fuels the ambiance of the hotel, while also writing the hotel’s future lore.

 “It’s almost like the place itself has a beating heart and a pulse and soul.
 When you walk in the door, and you come in that awning, it’s like you actually are going into this magical world,” says “Mayor” Billy Bob Thornton.
 “I wasn’t looking for a place to fall in love with.
 But you walk in here and you do.”

 Fall in love with the home that inspired, spanked, sequestered, and mothered the legends of rock and roll and of Hollywood…the Sunset Marquis!